brunocs90/MovieRank/README.md

 When running the project, the RESTful API will be available for use at `http://localhost:5000` or `https://localhost:5001` (if enabled).
 The API endpoints are documented and can be accessed through Swagger at `http://localhost:5000/swagger/index.html`.

+**Note**: To run the unit tests locally, you will need Docker installed and running on your machine.
+The tests needs on a local DynamoDB instance that runs within a Docker container.
+Make sure Docker is up and running before executing the tests.

 ## 📁 Structure

 The project is divided into different layers: